 On the following pages you will find a small sampling of photos from the collections.

 This online exhibit features photographs from our collection of approximately three hundred dissection images.
 Most of these intriguing photographs feature a group of students gathered around the cadaver, either actively dissecting or just posing, often wearing their best suits.
+Also see the book Dissection: Photographs of a rite of passage in American medicine 1880-1930 By John Harley Warner and James Edmonson.
+Order form available here.

 The Gebhard collection consists of approximately 600 to 800 photographs, and hundreds of postcards and printed pieces on a wide variety of topics concerning health education.
 Many are of health museum exhibits at the Cleveland Museum and functions and activities held there.There are also photographs of German Cultural and Industrial Exhibits (1930s), the Hygiene Exposition (Paris 1924), and other exhibits and medical monuments throughout Europe and the United States.